Napoleon was short. Sharks don’t get cancer. Goldfishes have a three-second memory.

 1. UX and UI are interchangeable

-A customer’s experience is very similar to traveling: the journey is as important as the destination.
+A customer’s experience is very similar to traveling.
+The journey is as important as the destination.
 If either is found lacking, then it ruins the overall experience.
-Similarly, modern information architecture requires both UI and UX to serve distinct but collaborative functions which combined lead to an acceptable user experience.
+Similarly, modern information architecture requires both UI and UX to serve distinct.
+However collaborative functions when combined lead to an acceptable user experience.

 A user interface (or UI) refers to the point of interaction between a user and a device or platform.
-This can involve touch-screens and buttons on a website.
-UI design, therefore, addresses the “look” and visual design of the service to ensure the user stays on the website.
+This can involve touch screens and buttons on a website.
+Therefore, UI design addresses the service’s “look” and visual design.
+So that to ensure the user stays on the website.
 It is similar to the ‘destination’ in the analogy above.

 User experience (or UX) design refers to the entire experience via a given platform (i.e. websites, applications, etc.).
-The best UX frameworks are those that instil a desire in users to want to return, often several times Therefore, this serves as the ‘journey’ in the analogy above.
+The best UX frameworks are those that instill a desire in users to want to return.
+Thus, serving as the ‘journey’ in the analogy above.

 A good UX design should be addressing: